mus4tova/credit_card_fraud_detection/README.md

 docker-compose.yml build
 docker-compose.yml up train
 ```
-Training and prediction data are loaded from the Kaggle website using the Kaggle API (link to dataset https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
 Training progress is monitored in MLFlow on the local host: http://13.60.52.168:5000.
 Default experiment name: **Credit Card Fraud Detection**.